JeffSmith-ok/Financial_Planning_Monte_Carlo_Alpaca_API/README.md

-# Financial Planning with APIs and Simulations
+# Retirement and Emergency Financial Planning with APIs and Simulations

 In this Challenge, I’ll create two financial analysis tools by using a single Jupyter notebook: